patryk-playground/k8s-playground/examples/training-app/readme.md

 After this step Traefik dashboard should be available via HTTP address defined in Ingress controller: `http://patryk.pg.com:8080/dashboard/`

+# Day 4

+1. Create user and context, define custom rolebinding groups to allow a new user context to create all resources defined in `training-app-base.yaml`

 ## Best practices

 - In case of errors, update selector over label